Farhan817/Tresata_Task_Manager/README.md

-# 📝 TypeScript To-Do App
+# 📝 TypeScript Task Managment App

-A minimal yet structured To-Do application built using **React**, **Redux Toolkit**, and **TypeScript**.
+A minimal yet structured Task Managment application built using **React**, **Redux Toolkit**, and **TypeScript**.
 It supports task management features like adding, editing, deleting, and categorizing tasks by status.

 ---